Hello my Lovelies,

 Its combination of ART, SASS, AND FASHION, serves its audience a raw form of creative expression only suitable for the GODS.

-For those of you unaware of its existence, Fashion Art Toronto is an annual multi-arts & fashion week that celebrates contemporary art and design through runway shows, live performances, fashion films, photography exhibits and art installations.
-This year’s theme was FASHION EVOLUTION, which focusses on key moments in history that helped define transitions in fashion over time.
+For those who don’t know, Fashion Art Toronto is an annual multi-arts & fashion week that celebrates contemporary art and design through runway shows, live performances, fashion films, photography exhibits and art installations.
+This year’s theme was FASHION EVOLUTION, which focuses on key moments in history that helped define transitions in fashion over time.

-Have a look at my most favoured looks !
+Have a look at my favourite looks !

 Ps.
 Scroll to the bottom to see what I wore !